ATS-Friendly Digital Writing Portfolio: 7 Powerful Steps to Get Hired Faster

 Additional Tips and Best Practices for Maintaining an ATS-Friendly Digital Writing Portfolio

-Once you have created an ATS-friendly digital writing portfolio, maintaining and updating it is key to staying relevant and competitive.
+Your portfolio is not a one-time task — it needs regular updates to stay effective.
 The job market evolves, ATS systems improve, and your career progresses—all of which means your portfolio should too.

 Keep Your Portfolio Updated Regularly